Wilbertz/Disaster-Response-Pipeline/README.md

 #### run.py

 This is a web application using the Flask framework.
-During startup ´the application loads both the machine learning model from the pickle file and messages from SQLite database.
+During startup the application loads both the machine learning model from the pickle file and messages from the SQLite database.

 ## Results <a name="results"></a>